git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 Given an opportunity to work on this project, I am confident with my possessed skills and the right mentorship, that I will be able to enhance yt making its developer more confident and at the same time increasing the penchant of its userbase.
 I believe this would be a wonderful learning opportunity for me and would be my pleasure to give back to the open source community.

 ## References
-I thank [Nathan Goldbaum](https://github.com/ngoldbaum) and [Colin Marc](https://github.com/colinmarc) for their valuable feedbacks for this proposal.
+I thank [Nathan Goldbaum](https://github.com/ngoldbaum) and [Colin Marc](https://github.com/colinmarc) for their valuable feedbacks on this project proposal.
 I appreciate their help and efforts!

 ## Appendix